-The University's two largest sources of revenues are state appropriations and student tuition and fees, net, which accounted for a combined 66.12% and 68.96% of total revenues in 2019 and 2018, respectively.
+The University's two major sources of revenues are state appropriations and student tuition and fees, net, which accounted for a combined 66.94% and 66.12% of total revenues in 2020 and 2019, respectively.
 State appropriations are received for both noncapital and capital purposes.
+Another major source of revenues are grants, contracts, and gifts which represent 24.19% of total revenues in 2020.
+This includes revenues from student financial aid and funding through the HEERF authorized by the CARES Act enacted into law in April 2020.